orfeio/orfeio/git.md

 All steps, unless otherwise noted, assume your Terminal is open to the folder or directory of your software project.
 Use the command `cd software-project`, substituting the path to your project folder for `software-project`, and examine the output of the `pwd` command to confirm your location.

 1. Configure Git within the local environment with your name and email.
+    {: .note }
+    Skip this step if you already used this guide to create at least one repository.
+This information will be available to anyone with access to the project.
     ```
     git config --global user.name "Your Name"
     git config --global user.email "your.email@example.com"
     ```
-    {: .note }
-    This information will be available to anyone with access to the project.

 2. Initialize Git's tracking of the project from within the project's folder.
     ```